 - Active Dry Yeast or Instant Yeast: If using active dry yeast, combine with milk and sugar and allow to sit for 15 minutes.
 If using instant yeast, there is no need to let the yeast sit in the mixture.

-- Whole Milk: Use whole milk for optimum flavor, and warm the milk to about 110 degrees F to activate the yeast.
+- Whole Milk: Use whole milk for optimum flavor.

 - Granulated Sugar: The sugar will need to be mixed in with the milk and yeast to help activate the yeast.